 As we made our way up the coast of New Brunswick from Maine, we knew a trip to see this natural phenomenon was a must.
 So, we planned a visit to Fundy National Park.
 However, when we got there, it was busy and we were having a hard time finding a place to park the RV close to water access.
+Parking in Fundy National Park was extremely limited from what we saw.

 About an hour north of Fundy National Park, this gorgeous spot is a can’t-miss destination, especially for our fellow RVers.
 With a dedicated RV parking lot and access to a beautiful beach with unique rock formations, it made for a stress-free adventure.
 Totally worth paying $10 each for tickets – especially because they are good for two days, to make sure you have a chance to see low and high tide.